RadonCoding/binsafe/README.md

 ### 2. Runtime

-- **Execution**: In-case there are TLS callbacks the first callback is patched with the address of the runtime's entry point, otherwise the entry point is patched.
-The runtime entry point will call the original TLS callbacks and entry point after the initialization is completed.
+- **Execution**: In-case there are TLS (Thread Local Storage) callbacks the first callback is patched with the address of the runtime's entry point, otherwise the entry point is patched directly.
+The runtime entry point will call the original callbacks and entry point after the initialization is completed.
 - **Redirection**: An exception handler, which will catch the **breakpoints** is registered using [AddVectoredExceptionHandler](https://learn.microsoft.com/en-us/windows/win32/api/errhandlingapi/nf-errhandlingapi-addvectoredexceptionhandler).
 - **Handling**: When a breakpoint is hit, the exception handler takes control and passes the [CONTEXT](https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-context) to the runtime.